alchemyplatform/aa-sdk/site/packages/aa-core/provider/waitForUserOperationTransaction.md

 Attempts to fetch for UserOperationReceipt `txMaxRetries` amount of times, at an interval of `txRetryIntervalMs` milliseconds (with a multiplier of `txRetryMulitplier`) using the connected account.

+Note: For more details on how to modify the retry configurations for this method, see the [constructor](/packages/aa-core/provider/constructor.md) parameters.

 ## Usage

 ::: code-group